-2.05 PROJECT PARKING
+2.06 PROJECT PARKING

 A. Contractor is responsible for securing adequate parking for Contractor's employees.
-Parking of Contractor's vehicles at the Site shall be as approved by the Owner.

 3.01 CONTRACTOR SITE ACCESS AND LIMITS OF CONSTRUCTION

 - A. All Project personnel shall confine and limit their work and use of the Site to those areas within the defined limits of construction.
 All public and University rules, laws and requirements shall be obeyed and enforced by the Contractor.
 No tools, construction vehicles, or construction material other than those in transit, shall be permitted beyond the Site limits of construction, including Owner's existing mechanical, plumbing, and electrical rooms, equipment rooms, and storage rooms. - B. All campus roads, drives, and fire lanes as well as all sidewalks and pedestrian routes, other than those specifically indicated to be in the Contractor's area of control, must be kept open at all times.
 The Contractor shall proactively schedule and obtain security clearance for all significant material deliveries, vehicle traffic, street closures, cranes, concrete trucks, etc., through and around the campus and Site.